 MSA has deep roots in the city, where architects have been educated for more than 100 years.
 Our strong regional network is the basis for excellent international academic and professional links, informing our research, teaching and destinations for our graduates.

-The Manchester School of Architecture (MSA) studios are located in Manchester Metropolitan University's brand-new purpose-built School of Art Building - the Benzie Building.
+The Manchester School of Architecture (MSA) studios are located in Manchester Metropolitan University's School of Art building - the Benzie Building.

 Our studios are equipped with PC workstations with industry standard computer-aided design, visualisation, image editing, and print and web design software.
 They also have standard and large format printing facilities and Wi-Fi.
 In addition, you will have access to specialist Apple Mac-based video editing, scanning and digital design resources.